wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 ### **Test Case 3:** Randomly spraying pixels on the image

-The next idea was to just randomly put pixels on the screen.
+The next idea was to randomly put pixels on the image and see how that changes scoring.

 [![Husky Perturbation Random](/blog/images/2020/huskyai-ml-perturbation-random-pixels.gif)](/blog/images/2020/huskyai-ml-perturbation-random-pixels.gif)

-If you watch the give to the end you can see a prediction score of 50%+ was reached this way!
+If you watch the animation to the end you can see a prediction score of 50%+ was reached this way!

 It took about 450 calls to the API, which is not that bad I thought and doable with the current rate limiting within a few hours.

 For completeness, here are the core pieces of code for the third scenario: